Tesla Autopilot: Approach

-Tesla's approach to achieving SAE level 5 is to train a neural network using the behavior of 6+ million Tesla drivers using chiefly visible light cameras and the coarse-grained two-dimensional maps used for navigation.
+Tesla's approach to achieving SAE Level 5 is to train a neural network using the behavior of 6+ million Tesla drivers using chiefly visible light cameras and the coarse-grained two-dimensional maps used for navigation.
 Tesla has made a deliberate decision to not use lidar, which Elon Musk has called "stupid, expensive and unnecessary".
-This makes Tesla's approach markedly different from that of other companies like Waymo and Cruise which train their neural networks using the behavior of a small number of highly trained drivers, and are additionally relying on highly detailed (centimeter-scale) three-dimensional maps and lidar in their autonomous vehicles.
+This makes Tesla's approach markedly different from that of other companies like Waymo which trains its neural network using the behavior of a small number of highly trained drivers, and is additionally relying on highly detailed (centimeter-scale) three-dimensional maps and lidar in its autonomous vehicles.

 According to Elon Musk, full autonomy is "really a software limitation: The hardware exists to create full autonomy, so it's really about developing advanced, narrow AI for the car to operate on."
 The Autopilot development focus is on "increasingly sophisticated neural nets that can operate in reasonably sized computers in the car".
 According to Musk, "the car will learn over time", including from other cars.

-Tesla's software has been trained based on three billion miles driven by Tesla vehicles on public roads, as of April 2020.
-Alongside tens of millions of miles on public roads, competitors have trained their software on tens of billions of miles in computer simulations, as of January 2020.
+Tesla's software has been trained based on 10 e9mi driven by Tesla vehicles on public roads, as of May 2026.
+Alongside hundreds of millions of miles on public roads, competitors have trained their software on tens of billions of miles in computer simulations.
 In terms of computing hardware, Tesla designed a self-driving computer chip that has been installed in its cars since March 2019 and also designed and built in-house a neural network training supercomputer ("Tesla Dojo"); other vehicle automation companies such as Waymo regularly use custom chipsets and neural networks as well.

+End-to-end architecture

+Tesla introduced an end-to-end neural-network architecture for its Full Self-Driving (FSD) system with version 12.
+The architecture combines camera-based computer vision with end-to-end machine learning to translate camera images into driving decisions, in contrast with its previous approaches that relied more heavily on separately engineered, rule-based stages.